iwuzhere9/KH2-Rando-Tracker-Linux-Guide/README.md

 > - This guide assumes you are installing this on Steam Deck!
 For other OS's, please adjust accordingly.
 > - This guide also assumes that you have some knowledge in how to navigate Linux based OSs!
 > - Please launch into Desktop Mode and use a mouse and keyboard!
 While this is doable without a mouse or keyboard, it will be frustrating!
-> - This guide is based on the [excellent guide](https://github.com/KHOmega/KH-PC-and-Linux-Setup/blob/main/refined-steam-linux-setup.md) by the Re:Fined team for their mod, as well as the [main guide](https://tommadness.github.io/KH2Randomizer/setup/Panacea-ModLoader/) for Randomizer setup the community has put together.
-Tracker and Livesplit on Linux is possible thanks the work of one of the KH2 Rando Discord members.

 ## Prerequisites
 To get started you need to download and install the following: